 Joseph Lane was simultaneously Governor of the Oregon Territory (1849-1850) and Oregon Indian Superintendent (1849-1850) previous to Anson Dart (1850-1852).

 It is unknown who created this census.
-An examination of the handwriting may reveal the person, but the composition reminds me of the work of Rev. J. L. Parrish, who completed similar censuses on the southern Oregon Coast.
-The census was likely created for Anson Dart who had been appointed Indian Superintendent for the Oregon territory late in 1850, and who began requesting information before he arrived in Oregon.
+The census was likely created by Robert Shortess for Anson Dart who had been appointed Indian Superintendent for the Oregon territory late in 1850, and who began requesting information before he arrived in Oregon.

 Robert Shortess was appointed by Anson Dart to help arrange for the Treaties on the Columbia, but tended to side with the tribes over land conflicts with the settlers and so was fired.
 Shortess had a Chinook native wife from the community.

 Anson Dart was assigned the duties of taking to first official census count of the tribes when appointed to be the Superintendent of Indian Affairs for Oregon in 1850.
 By January 1851 he was getting reports for his sub-agents.
 In September 1851 Dart sends his compiled report of the census counts to Washington D.C.
 The counts in the following two tables preceded his visit to Port Orford.

 Reverend Spalding lived in Brownsville and served as Indian Agent and treaty negotiator several times due to his skills and experience.